twrecked/hass-aarlo/README.md

 ## To Do

 * custom mode - like SmartThings to better control motion detection
-* live streaming???
+* enhance live streaming
-* arlo q cameras
+* use asyncio loop internally
+* setup pypi